tsmith4014/hack-chatt/README.md

      }'
      ```

-   - Use the AWS CLI to set the bucket policy for the website bucket:
+   - THIS POLICY IS NEEDED OR THE SITE WILL NOT WORK -> Use the AWS CLI (or set manually in the aws s3 console under premissions -> bucket policy) to set the bucket policy for the website bucket:

      ```sh
      aws s3api put-bucket-policy --bucket hackathon-website-bucket --policy '{